jpmorganchase/mosaic/packages/create-site/README.md

 You should see a menu appear giving you a list of the available Mosaic templates.

 Select `mosaic - Create a standard Mosaic site` and a standard Mosaic site should be generated in the specified output directory.
+You will be asked which sources you would like to add `local` (pre-cloned docs) or a remote docs repo.

 A standard Mosaic template creates a site, pre-configured with the Mosaic components, layout and theme.